zliebersbach/topicons/README.md

 # Top Icons

 A GNOME shell extension to show legacy tray icons in the top bar.
+This is a fork of a repo found [here](https://github.com/mjnaderi/TopTray).

 ## Prerequisites